firo838/adt7310_emulator/README.en.md

 Use it according to your needs.

 # Known ISSUE
-- Behavior when 0x00 is transmitted by SPI communication.
-Difference from register 0x00 accessed can not be detected.By default, it processes it as a sequence of command bytes to read temperature information.
 - In 1 SPS mode, measurement is performed once per second, but in the current implementation it is not implemented to execute temp_gen every second.
-Prepare a counter variable and generate temperature only when it reaches a certain numerical value.
+Prepare a counter variable and generate temperature only when it reaches a certain numerical value.(#2)

 # References